 At its meeting of March 3, 2016, the Gloucester Board of Health voted unanimously to change the minimum age for the purchase of tobacco and nicotine products in the community from 18 years old to 21.
-In doing so, Gloucester becomes the 100th community in Massachusetts to raise the age for the purchasing for tobacco and nicotine products.
+Gloucester joins the 100+ communities in Massachusetts to raise the legal age to purchase tobacco and nicotine products.

-In addition, an amendment also requires restaurants that have outdoor seating areas where smoking is permissible, post a sign stating whether or not they allow patrons to smoke in those areas.
+In addition, an amendment also requires restaurants that have outdoor seating areas where smoking is permissible to post a sign stating whether or not they allow patrons to smoke in those areas.

 Electronic versions of the regulations can be viewed by clicking on the links, below.